rekmus/silgy/README.md

 ### `resmin`

 Static resources to be minified.
-The whole tree under `resmin` is publicly available for every visitor.
+The whole tree under `resmin` is publicly available.

 * CSS
 * JS